 University, and in 2007 The Australian National University.
-In 2010 he was visiting professor at European University Institute (EUI) - Robert Schuman Centre for Advanced Studies (RSCAS) and in 2016 he was visiting scholar at Columbia University.
+In 2010 he was visiting professor at European University Institute (EUI) - Robert Schuman Centre for Advanced Studies (RSCAS), in 2016 he was visiting scholar at Columbia University.
 In 2021/2022 he is visiting scholar at Stanford University.

 Kasper M. Hansen has published a number of articles in Journal of Politics, Political Behavior, Political Analysis, Nature Human Behavior, PLoS ONE, British Journal of Political Science, American Journal of Evaluation, European Journal of Political Research, Public Choice,